fluxionary/minetest-futil/README.md

                       -- hud_elem_type. defaults to "name", which is good for most types. waypoints are an exception. get_hud_def = function(player) return {} end,  -- return the expected hud definition for the player.
-                                                   -- if nil is returned, the hud will be removed. enabled_by_default = true, -- whether the hud should be enabled by default.
+                                                   -- if nil is returned, the hud will be removed. enabled_by_default = false, -- whether the hud should be enabled by default.
 })

 local player = minetest.get_player_by_name("flux")